-- Working together with the Somerville Homeless Coalition and the Arlington Police Department, the Applicant has been responding to the community issue of housing for unhoused persons on the property. - d.
-The Applicant recognizes that additional funds will be required to remove additional solid waste / debris and to prepare and implement a prioritized mitigation plan to reduce the invasive species population and provide for replanting / rehabilitation within the Conservation Parcel.
-While the Town and the Applicant negotiate final terms for a MOU regarding the disposition of the Conservation Parcel, the Applicant has agreed to set aside an additional \$100,000 toward planning and removal of solid waste / invasive species within the Conservation Parcel. - e.
+- c.
+Working together with the Somerville Homeless Coalition and the Arlington Police Department, the Applicant has been responding to the community issue of housing for unhoused persons on the property. - d.The Applicant recognizes that additional funds will be required to remove additional solid waste / debris and to prepare and implement a prioritized mitigation plan to reduce the invasive species population and provide for replanting / rehabilitation within the Conservation Parcel.
+While the Town and the Applicant negotiate final terms for a MOU regarding the disposition of the Conservation Parcel, the Applicant has agreed to set aside an additional \$100,000 toward planning and removal of solid waste / invasive species within the Conservation Parcel. - a.e.
 The Applicant has agreed that it will fund, over the course of a ten-year period, an annual contribution of \$25,000 for continued implementation / maintenance of the Conservation Parcel.
-To provide assurance to the ZBA, the Applicant has agreed to accept a condition to include a \$25,000 annual maintenance budget for ten years upon issuance of the final certificate of occupancy. - a.f.
-These findings do not limit the Applicant's obligation to clean / restore / remediate the site, nor does it remove any other requirements on the Applicant under State or Federal Law. - The Board finds that the Applicant must provide adequate quantity of vegetation and that said vegetation shall be maintained to provide the resource area values protected by the Bylaw.
+To provide assurance to the ZBA, the Applicant has agreed to accept a condition to include a \$25,000 annual maintenance budget for ten years upon issuance of the final certificate of occupancy. - The Board finds that the Applicant must provide adequate quantity of vegetation and that said vegetation shall be maintained to provide the resource area values protected by the Bylaw.
 Further, the Applicant shall submit an Invasive Species Management Plan for work in the AURA and other resource areas which identifies the location of invasive species management, species and quantities of invasive plants to be managed, and methods of removal and control of each species [PH39]. - 74.
-The Board finds that the Applicant must abide by the requirement that no work activities are authorized nor shall occur within the 25-foot No Disturb Zone of Isolated or Bordering Vegetated Wetlands on the Site PH40].
+The Board finds that the Applicant must abide by the requirement that no work activities are authorized nor shall occur within the 25-foot No Disturb Zone of Isolated or Bordering Vegetated Wetlands on the Site PH40.